The rise of FOMO and night-time phone use

 The study of 4,000 people found that 52% checked their phone within 15 minutes of waking, and 10% checked before they went to bed.
 The latter action contributes to inhibiting melatonin production due to the presence of blue light from the devices.
 One in every two 18-24 year-olds checks their phone during the night.

-"What smartphones enable people to do is to keep tags of what's happening, what people are saying, what people are posting.
+"What smartphones enable people to do is to keep tabs of what's happening, what people are saying, what people are posting.
 You can do that throughout the day and what smartphones are encouraging people to do is to do that at night," said Paul.

 This level of usage is just as rife during traditional phone-free activities; 28% admitted to using them while eating in a restaurant and 54% use it during TV or films to stay in the loop when the alternative is potentially missing out.